hyungmogu/udacity-cloud-devops-project-5/README.md

 This is capstone project for Udacity's Cloud DevOps Engineer Nanodegree.

+This app is about converting an image to another format.

 ## Current Plan and Progress

 - Replace flask with FastAPI (Done)